Avengi/SkyrimMax-Script/README.md

-This is a compilation of individual console commands that can be run at once if placed inside Skyrim folder.
-They will set all skills to 100.
-They will unlock every perk in the game (inculding vampire/werewolf etc) This will also set player level to 85 and health/magicka/stamina to 500.
-This script is meant to be ran at the start of a new save, to skip tedious leveling.
+These are text files that contain console commands for Skyrim.
+They can be placed inside Skyrims folder and ran as bat files using Skyrim console ("bat quest","bat max")

+"bat quest"
+Auto complete the following major questlines; Main Quest (Draognborn) Thieves Guild, College of Winterhold, Dark Brotherhood.

+"bat max"
+Set all skills to 100.
+Unlock every perk in the game.
+Set character level 85.
+Set health/stamina/magicka 500.

-1. Place max.txt inside skyrim folder.
+1. Place max.txt and quest.txt inside skyrim folder.
 2. Create new Skyrim save.
 Open console.
-3. Send command "bat max"
+3. Send command "bat max" and "bat quest"
 4. Profit.